 Over the past decade, electrical adapters have easily become one of the more important items you'll choose to travel with.
 Back when travelers weren't lugging around laptops and tablets and phones and SLRs, power sockets didn't hold much importance.
 These days, the best-rated hostels have power sockets for every bed and every traveler has a need for them.

 The best international electrical adapters contain several features: they have a surge protector, they work in every country you're going to be traveling to, they're small and lightweight, they don't fall out of the power sockets, and they're easy to use.
-Not all adapters are built the same and I've made my way through several of them over the years.
+Not all adapters are built the same.

-This adapter is the best I've used (and I've worked my way through dozens over the past six years of full-time travel).
-It covers 150 countries (it won't help if you're traveling in South Africa, unfortunately), it's compact and lightweight, it's inexpensive for a travel adapter, it has a power indicator light to show you when it's charging your devices, it comes with four different adapters built into the surge protector (oh yeah, it has a surge protector, too), and it's built with a universal input, accepting both non-grounded and grounded plugs.
+The MAXAH Universal Travel Plug Adapter is the best we've used.
+It covers 150 countries (it won't help if you're traveling in South Africa, unfortunately), it's compact and lightweight, it's inexpensive for a travel adapter, and it's built with a universal input, accepting both non-grounded and grounded plugs.

-Quite simply, it has everything you could possibly need from a travel adapter and it's been keeping me powered for four years and counting, so it doesn't break easily, either.
-Here's why I love mine so much.
+Quite simply, it has everything you could possibly need from a travel adapter it doesn't break easily, either.

 An In-Depth Review